-Adam Haslett is the author of Union Atlantic, and You Are Not A Stranger Here, a short story collection, which was a finalist for a Pulitzer Prize and a National Book Award, and won the PEN/Winship Award.
+Adam Haslett is the author of Union Atlantic and You Are Not a Stranger Here, a short story collection that was a finalist for a Pulitzer Prize and a National Book Award, and which won the PEN/Winship Award.
 His work has appeared in The New Yorker, The Nation, Zoetrope, and Best American Short Stories as well as National Public Radio’s Selected Shorts.
 He is a graduate of the Iowa Writers’ Workshop and the Yale Law School and has received fellowships from the Provincetown Fine Arts Work Center and the Michener/Copernicus Society of America.

-A sought-after and engaging speaker, Haslett has spoken at a number of highly regarded universities including Harvard University, American University, and George Mason University among many others.
-In December 2009, Haslett joined Jonathan Franzen at the University of Tübingen in Germany for a multi-date engagement where the two authors educated the University’s 22,000 students with various lectures and programs.
-Haslett’s informed lectures cover a range of topics from the core concepts of fiction writing to legal issues surrounding the financial crisis.
+A sought-after and engaging speaker, Haslett has spoken at a number of prominent universities including Harvard, American University, and George Mason University.
+In 2009, Haslett joined novelist Jonathan Franzen at the University of Tübingen in Germany (22,000 students) for a multidate engagement in which the two authors presented various lectures and programs.
+Haslett’s informed lectures cover a range of topics, from the core concepts of fiction writing to legal issues surrounding the financial crisis of 2008.
 Haslett delivers a contagious enthusiasm for fiction writing and a keen perspective on the financial crisis.

 “It’s remarkable how successfully Union Atlantic continues the nuance of Haslett’s earlier [work]. . . .
 Swiftly and confidently, Haslett unwinds the ball of yarn that is the global financial crisis to reveal its core.”

 “Adam Haslett may be our F. Scott Fitzgerald . . .
 A profound, strikingly intelligent story.”